yaobinwen/robin_on_rails/misc/english/Vocabulary.md

 - damage
   - vandalize: to intentionally damage property belonging to other people
     - _Bored teenagers went around vandalizing phoneboxes._
+- done:
+  - wrought: /rɑːt/ made or done in a careful or decorative way
+    - _The new album contains some carefully-wrought new songs and a number of familiar hits._
 - driver/drive
   - chauffeur /ʃoʊˈfɝː/ (stress at the second syllable)
     - noun[C] someone whose job is to drive a car for a rich or important person
     - verb[T] to drive someone somewhere
       - _His mother spoils him terribly and chauffeurs him (around/about) everywhere._
+- effort:
+  - exert: exert yourself: to make a mental or physical effort
+    - _He was saying that, no matter what conditions existed, the blame lay no more heavily on the politician and his machine controlling city, State, or nation, than on the shoulders of the average citizen who concerned himself so little with his government that he allowed men to stay in power in spite of his dissatisfaction because he was too indifferent to exert himself to get better men in office._
 - for ever
   - in perpetuity (/ˌpɝː.pəˈtuː.ə.t̬i/) (FORMAL)
 - form